 Most patients suffering from symptoms of spinal stenosis experience relief from traditional treatments like exercise, over-the-counter medications and rest.
 In cases where patients experience debilitating symptoms that are non-responsive to conservative therapy, however, surgery is an option.

-A laminotomy or laminectomy for spinal stenosis is usually performed in a hospital environment under general anesthesia.
+A laminotomy or laminectomy for spinal stenosis is usually performed in a hospital environment.
 The surgeon makes a large incision, about 5 to 6 inches long, and retracts muscle and tissue back to access the spine and remove the portion of the lamina that is pressing upon the spinal cord.
 Recovery time is lengthy and can take up to a year depending on the age and general health of the individual.
 Scar tissue is likely to develop from the disruption of tissue.

 There is an alternative to traditional open back laminotomy or laminectomy for spinal stenosis, however.
 Laser Spine Institute (LSI) offers laminotomy, foraminotomy, and other spinal stenosis surgery options that use minimally invasive techniques and come with substantially fewer side effects than open back surgery.
 LSI’s revolutionary procedures use an endoscope and small tools to perform decompression surgery through an incision less than a centimeter in length, so the amount of muscle and tissue damage is greatly reduced.
 And our endoscopic procedures are done in an outpatient setting using local anesthesia, so the chances of infection or other complications are lessened.